kugurerdem/rugu.dev/content/english/blog/understanding-go-gc/index.md

 > 3. Terminate marking by removing the write barrier from the goroutines.
 This requires another STW event.
 After the mark phase, the GC function is generally complete.
 As interesting as it sounds, the GC doesn't release any memory!
 Instead, the sweeping phase releases objects that were not marked as in use.
 It is done lazily: every time a goroutine wants to allocate memory through the Go Allocator, it must perform a sweeping work first, then allocate.
 This is counted as an allocation latency, even though it is technically a garbage collection functionality—worth noting!

 So, I know this is a lot to take in if you're learning about garbage collectors for the first time.
 What does **“concurrent, nongenerational, tri-color mark-and-sweep collector”** even mean?
 Let's explain these terms one by one.
 I'll start with the **tri-color mark-and-sweep** part, it's the core idea behind how the GC identifies and frees unused memory.
 After that, I will move on to explaining the **concurrent** and **nongenerational** parts.

+> [!NOTE] Objects and Garbages
+>
+> You will encounter the term "Object" quite a lot during discussions related to GC.
+What it means is any value or data structure that resides in the heap.
+Garbages are basically objects that are no longer pointed by any reachable reference (or root).

 ## Tri-color Mark and Sweep